Sirorezka/geo_tiles/README.md

 - Quicker for prototyping any 2GIS solutions;

-Use cases in Data Science application:
+Use cases and Data Science applications:
 - Analyze customers GPS tracks (convert their tracks to tiles):
     - Find customers with similar GPS tracks
     - Find if two customers have GPS tracks belond to same customers